MSHA Prospective Students > FAQs

 Each student is provided an individually designed pre-requisite program.
-The program may include the CSUN Upper Division Writing Proficiency Exam, an accounting course, a statistics course, HSCI510: Systems of Health Services Delivery in the U.S., and/or HSCI511: Introduction of Health Administration Theory.
+The program may include the CSUN Upper Division Writing Proficiency Exam, an accounting course, or a statistics course.
 The specific program will provided at the time of acceptance.

 What financial aid resources are available?

 Newly accepted MSHA students are invited to visit the online CSUN Financial Aid Office.
 Students seeking loans may visit the CSUN Financial Aid Loans page.
 Information about Cal grants, State University grants, EOP grants, and graduate fellowships can be located at the California Student Aid Commission website.
 Scholarship applications can be filed via the CSUN Scholarships website.